Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Sub_Query in a Query Column.

-When several tables are used in a Query with LEFT JOIN or RIGHT JOIN relationships it becomes difficult to link all the related tables this way to incorporate summary values of one table.
+When several tables are used in a Query with LEFT JOIN or RIGHT JOIN relationships, it becomes difficult to link all the related tables this way to incorporate summary values of one table.
 This is more so when one-to-many relationships are involved.

 We will use Orders and Order Details Tables from the Northwind.mdb sample database for our example.
 Import both these tables from the Northwind.mdb sample database from C:\Program Files\Microsoft Office\Office11\Samples\Northwind.mdb.

-The sample Query (in normal style), given below, uses both the Tables in the Query, linked to the OrderID Field of both tables to create an Order-wise Summary from the Order Details Table.
+The sample Query (in normal style), given below, uses both Tables in the Query, linked to the OrderID Field of both tables to create an Order-wise Summary from the Order Details Table.

 SELECT Orders.OrderID,